Saddham/words-grouper/README.md

 ## Test assignment for job interview invitation

-The original version in russian: [README-ru.md](../master/README-ru.md)
+The original version in Russian: [README-ru.md](../master/README-ru.md)

 ### Problem formulation

 Input string consists of words.
-All words in this string are separated by single space.
-The string needs to be transformed to a data structure that groups words by the first letter.
+All words in this string are separated by a single space.
+The string needs to be transformed into a data structure that groups words by the first letter.

 Then only groups that contain more than one element need to be output.